 The workers partnered with the National Guestworker Alliance to start a campaign to make Walmart aware of the deplorable conditions on the crawfish plant.
 The Occupation Safety and Health Administration (OSHA) investigated the work environment and found it to be breaking many health and safety codes.They were fined more than $200,000 wage and hour violations, and another $34,000 for safety violations.
 Walmart ended its relationship with the seafood company a month after the campaign started.
 The workers were awarded more than $67,000 in back wages and were granted U Visas to stay and work in the US following their exploitation.

 Labor trafficking happens anywhere that jobs and work happen.
 This includes rural, suburban, and urban contexts.
 You can click each of the sections to learn more about specific industries' connections to trafficking.

 - Commission-based sales

 - Domestic work

 Anyone can experience human trafficking.
 However, vulnerabilities can make a person more likely to experience labor trafficking.
-Click the links to learn more about the different vulnerabilities that are common among labor trafficking survivors in the Greater New Orleans area.
+Click the vulnerability to learn more about how that factor can influence victimization.